gsmainclusivetechlab/b4ll-callcentre/docs/architecture/overview.md

 project was thought to be modular, allowing to offer, when necessary, new use cases, types of biometrics and biometrics suppliers.

-The architecture is divided in four main parts: the landing page, the communication channels (mostly represented by the application), the engine, and the biometrics suppliers.
+The architecture is divided in three main parts: the communication channels (mostly represented by the application), the engine, and the biometrics suppliers.
 Each part is briefly described below.
-More details can be found in the following sections
+More details can be found in the following sections<sup>[1](#landingpage)</sup>:

-1. **Landing page:** B4LL project page containing relevant information for a better understanding of the use of biometrics and how the B4ll project can support mobile operators in the implementation of biometric technologies.
-The landing page can be accessed here: [B4ll Project](https://www.gsma.com/lab).

-2. **Communication Channels:** The communication channels are responsible for the communication interface between the user and the b4ll system.
+1. **Communication Channels:** The communication channels are responsible for the communication interface between the user and the b4ll system.
 The main communication channel is the mobile application, however, these channels can use external communication providers to supply new forms of interaction.
 The